Mmontsheng/personal-todo-app/README.md

-# personal todo app

-See [link](https://personal-todo-f9d44.firebaseapp.com/) for the actual application .
+See [link](https://personal-todo-f9d44.firebaseapp.com/) for the demo application .
 ## Project setup
 ```
 npm install